Financial & Professional Services

 Process & Space Modifications

-- Direct branch visits to drive-thru windows, ATMs or mobile banking apps for routine transactions that do not require face-to-face assistance.
+- Encourage customers to use drive-thru banking services, automated teller machines (ATMs), online banking or the mobile banking app for routine transactions that do not require personal assistance.

 - Encourage telephone or virtual meetings regarding loans, financial planning, etc.